Posted by Ricardo J. Rodríguez - 28 April, 2022

 We see many aspects of the Internet of Things integrated into our daily lives.
 Construction companies will soon see these benefits incorporated into their projects.
 However, while making projects more efficient, reducing risks, and improving productivity are great goals, the structured data environment required to achieve these benefits is challenging.
 Not all construction companies are new to the idea of big data, but many have only just begun effectively grasping it.
 There are several significant challenges to consider, which tend to hinder the ability of construction businesses to lead in this realm:

-- Construction industry workforce doesn’t tend to attract many skilled data scientists and technologists within their organizations.
+- The construction industry workforce doesn’t tend to attract many skilled data scientists and technologists within their organizations.

 - Adopting emerging technology and various data tools can be complicated, especially for an organization without internal expertise that focuses exclusively on its core business/product.